pnavaro/HOODESolver.jl/paper/paper.md

 Highly oscillatory ordinary differential equations (ODEs) have a long history since they are ubiquitous  to describe dynamical multi-scale physical phenomena in physics or chemistry.
-They can be obtained by appropriate spatial discretization of a partial differential equations or can directly describe the behavior of dynamical quantities.
+They can be obtained by an appropriate spatial discretization of partial differential equations or can directly describe the behavior of dynamical quantities.
 In addition to the standard difficulties relating to their numerical resolution, highly oscillatory ODEs involve